shnenanigans/InstanceSync/README.md

 If you really, really don't want to download the .exe because of the virus warning you can download the source code instead.
 Type `pip install tkinter` in command prompt, and double click InstanceSync.py and it should work.
 Another option is to download the first release.

+if you have problems or notice bugs please dm me on discord Shnenanigans#0001